 The U.S Women’s Basketball team is one of the most successful teams in summer Olympics history.
 Since the introduction of women’s basketball in the Olympics in 1976, the U.S has won eight gold medals, one silver medal, and one bronze medal.
-They have won six straight gold medals dating back to the 1996 Olympics in Atlanta and look to win their seventh straight this year in Tokyo.
+They have won six straight gold medals dating back to the 1996 Olympics in Atlanta and won their seventh straight in Tokyo.

-The 2021 Olympic roster has a mix of experienced Olympic veterans and plenty of new faces, who are new to the Olympics and international play.
-Guards Sue Bird and Diana Taurasi are two of the longest members on the team in USA Basketball history and will return for what is most likely to be their last Olympics.
-Bird and Taurasi both made their debut in 2004 in Athens and will look to be the first USAB players to win five gold medals.
+The 2021 Olympic roster was a mix of experienced Olympic veterans and plenty of new faces, who are new to the Olympics and international play.
+Guards Sue Bird and Diana Taurasi are two of the longest members on the team in USA Basketball history and returned for what is most likely to be their last Olympics.
+Bird and Taurasi both made their debut in 2004 in Athens and are the first USAB players to win five gold medals.

 Another veteran on the team is Minnesota Lynx center Sylvia Fowles.
 Fowles has participated in three Olympics and has played for the national team since 2007.
 She won two WNBA Championships with the Lynx in 2015 and 2017 and was named WNBA Finals MVP both times.
 She also won WNBA MVP in 2017, and is the league leader in career rebounds.

 Other returning players from the 2016 Olympic team are centers Tina Charles, Britney Griner, and forward Breanna Stewart.
-A native from Queens, New York, Charles will be playing in her third Olympics while Griner and Stewart will make their second Olympic appearance.
-All three players are expected to make a huge impact behind the longtime veterans on the team.
+A native from Queens, New York, Charles played in her third Olympics while Griner and Stewart made their second Olympic appearance.

-Guard Ariel Atkins, wing Naphessa Collier, and forward A’ja Wilson will be playing in their first Olympics with the national team.
+Guard Ariel Atkins, wing Naphessa Collier, and forward A’ja Wilson played in their first Olympics with the national team.
 At just 24 years old, all three have already had huge success in the WNBA in just a short time in the league.
-Wilson is coming off an MVP season in 2020, while Napheesa Collier has improved each year — going from Rookie of the Year in 2019 to an All- WNBA Second Team honor in 2020; Ariel Atkins won a WNBA Championship during her rookie year and has been named to the All-Defensive Second Team all three years in the league
+Wilson had an MVP season in 2020, while Napheesa Collier has improved each year — going from Rookie of the Year in 2019 to an All- WNBA Second Team honor in 2020; Ariel Atkins won a WNBA Championship during her rookie year and was named to the All-Defensive Second Team all three years in the league.

-Guards Chelsea Gray and Jewell Loyd have years of experience in the WNBA and will be playing in their first Olympics.
-Gray just began her first season with the Las Vegas Aces after spending the majority of her career with the Los Angeles Sparks.
-She won an WNBA Championship with L.A in 2016, and is one of nine players to record a triple-double in WNBA history.
+Guards Chelsea Gray and Jewell Loyd have years of experience in the WNBA and played in their first Olympics.
+Gray began her first season with the Las Vegas Aces after spending the majority of her career with the Los Angeles Sparks.
+She won a WNBA Championship with L.A. in 2016, and was one of nine players to record a triple-double in WNBA history.
 Loyd has been with the Storm her entire career and has two championship rings.
-She is also a two-time WNBA All Star and has played with the national team since 2018.
+She is also a two-time WNBA All-Star and has played with the national team since 2018.

-Guard Skylar Diggins-Smith will also make her first Olympic appearance at the age of 30.
+Guard Skylar Diggins-Smith also made her first Olympic appearance at the age of 30.
 She was drafted No. 3 overall in the 2013 draft, behind Olympians Brittney Griner and Elena Delle Donne.
-She now plays alongside Griner and Taurasi with the Phoenix Mercury, and along with being a four-time All Star, Diggins-Smith became the fastest player in WNBA history to reach 3,000 career points in September 2020.
+She now plays alongside Griner and Taurasi with the Phoenix Mercury, and along with being a four-time All-Star, Diggins-Smith became the fastest player in WNBA history to reach 3,000 career points in September 2020.

-This current team has a perfect mix of rookies, rising stars, and long-time veterans.
-South Carolina head coach and three-time Olympic gold medalist Dawn Staley will serve as head coach in Tokyo after working as an assistant coach during the 2016 Olympics.
-She will be joined by recently retired WNBA coach Dan Hughes, Minnesota Lynx head coach Cheryl Reeve, and Connecticut Sun team president Jennifer Rizzotti as her assistants.
+This current team had a perfect mix of rookies, rising stars, and long-time veterans.
+South Carolina head coach and three-time Olympic gold medalist Dawn Staley served as head coach in Tokyo after working as an assistant coach during the 2016 Olympics.
+She was joined by recently retired WNBA coach Dan Hughes, Minnesota Lynx head coach Cheryl Reeve, and Connecticut Sun team president Jennifer Rizzotti as her assistants.

-This year’s team looks to be one of the best in years.
-The U.S is the heavy favorite to win gold again, although Australia, France, Canada, and Spain are looking to upset the U.S. from a seventh straight finish at the top of the podium.
-If the U.S wins another gold medal, they will continue to go down in history as one of the best Olympic teams ever.
+The U.S was the heavy favorite to win gold again, although Australia, France, Canada, and Spain were looking to upset the U.S. from a seventh straight finish at the top of the podium.
+The U.S. couldn’t be tamed and won another gold medal, and continues to go down in history as one of the best Olympic teams ever.